 Courses commence once a viability threshold has been passed and a minimum number of students have enrolled.
 Once begun, ACE guarantees to complete the course within the period advertised.
 Should the trainer or third party provider be unable to fulfil commitments, ACE will arrange for a replacement or take other steps necessary to ensure all enrolled students are able to complete their studies.
 Where this is not possible, a pro rata refund will be issued for any training not completed.
-For further information our policy on fees and refunds is accessible from our website.
+Further policy information on fees and refunds is accessible from our website.